Generative AI in Game Development: A Qualitative Research Synthesis: Related Work

 Other reviews draw on technical literature even more substantially to identify opportunities and challenges in using specific \ac{GenAI} technologies -- often research prototypes -- for game development.
-Focusing specifically on \ac{GPT} models and technical venues, \citet{yang2024gptgames, yang2025gptGames} provide a scoping review of GPT applications to games from 2020 to 2024, organising the literature into the five categories \ac{PCG}, mixed-initiative game design, mixed-initiative gameplay, playing games, and game user research.
+Focusing on \ac{GPT} models and technical venues, \citet{yang2024gptgames, yang2025gptGames} provide a scoping review of GPT applications to games from 2020 to 2024 across \ac{PCG}, mixed-initiative game design, mixed-initiative gameplay, playing games, and game user research.
 The reviews do not report a specific literature search and analysis standard.
-Other technical reviews are methodologically more broad, but narrow their focus on specific applications in the game development pipeline.
-Drawing on the PRISMA standard, \citet{wu2025genAICharacter} systematically review papers demonstrating and advocating the use of \ac{GenAI} for game character creation across concept, modelling, animation, and behaviour design, from 2019 until Autumn 2024.
+Other technical reviews embrace a broader variety of AI but narrow their focus on specific applications in the game development pipeline.
+Using PRISMA, \citet{wu2025genAICharacter} systematically review papers demonstrating and advocating the use of \ac{GenAI} for game character creation across concept, modelling, animation, and behaviour design (2019-Autumn 2024).
 While their emphasis is on design-time support, \citet{maleki2024procedural} review methods to implement \ac{PCG} primarily at runtime, with a focus on \acp{LLM}.
-Their review and analysis covers literature from 2019 to 2023 but does not mention a specific standard. citet{ribeiro2024imageGenAI} employ PRISMA to systematically review applications of image generation models for image-based game asset production, with a focus on image quality metrics.
+Their review and GPT-3.5d analysis covers literature from 2019 to 2023 but does not mention a specific standard. \citet{ribeiro2024imageGenAI} employ PRISMA to systematically review applications of image generation models for image-based game asset production, with a focus on image quality metrics.
 With papers from 2016 to 2023, the review also covers techniques that are not associated with \ac{GenAI} in the popular sense (cf.~Sec.~\ref{sec:background}).\\